-There are many whistleblower laws that authorize awards to corporate whistleblowers, including whistleblower reward programs at the SEC, the IRS, and the CFTC.
-Since the enactment of the Dodd-Frank Act, the SEC and the CFTC have awarded more than $500 million to whistleblowers.
+Whistleblower rewards programs at federal agencies authorize the payment of awards to corporate whistleblowers, including the whistleblower reward programs at the SEC, IRS, CFTC, and FinCEN.
+Since the enactment of the Dodd-Frank Act, the SEC has awarded nearly $1.3 billion to whistleblowers, including awards that we have obtained for our clients.

-The qui tam provisions of the False Claims Act authorize awards to whistleblowers disclosing fraud on the government.
-Qui tam whistleblowers have enabled the federal government to recover more than $40 billion.
+The qui tam provision of the False Claims Act authorizes awards to whistleblowers that disclose fraud on the government.
+Qui tam whistleblowers have enabled the federal government to recover more than $70 billion.

-Since 2012, the SEC has awarded more than $500 million to whistleblowers.
+Since 2012, the SEC has awarded more than $1.2 billion to whistleblowers.
 The SEC Whistleblower Program allows whistleblowers to submit anonymous tips to the SEC if represented by an attorney.
 A whistleblower can be eligible for an award for reporting any violation of the federal securities laws, including:

 - Accounting fraud;